PriyanshuMay/SnakeGameJS/README.md

-# SnakeGameJS
+# SnakeGamen in JavaScript

-Create Snake Game using JavaScript
+This game is purely based in Javascript,HTML5 & CSS3.

 ***

-This game is purely base in Javascript and CSS3.
+## Rules

+User should control the snake to eat maximum no of apples while avoid to eat himself

 ***

-  Enjoy
+## How To Play

+Can be played in any up-to-date web browser
+User can use Arrow Or w,a,s,d Keys
+User can either use of physical keyboard or buttons given alongside the game area